 RSVP on our Facebook page for rehearsal pictures and more content about the show!

 Tell us what you thought about the show.
 Tweet @barbicancentre using #TheFive to join the conversation.
 Or add your comments to our Facebook page.

-Part of Families at the Barbican
+Families at the Barbican

 Co-commissioned by the Barbican and Derry ~ Londonderry City of Culture 2013